Elckarow/Better-EMR-Phone/docs/discussion.md

 The python equivalent of the `label` discussion statement.

 `def date(month, day, year, hour, minute, delay=0.5):` Adds a date as label to the current group chat.
 The date is saved to the group chat using `datetime.datetime`.
-If any of these fields are `None`, they are taken from the currently saved date.
+If any of these values are `None`, they are taken from the currently saved date.
+If any of these values are `True`, they are taken from the date returned by `phone.system.get_date()`.
 The python equivalent of the `time` discussion statement.

 `def typing(sender, value, delay=None)`